vitalitylearning2021/basicModelsTensorFlow/index.md

 from sklearn import datasets
 ```

-Indeed, we will use the Iris database held in the Si utilizzerà infatti l'Iris database held in the `sklearn` library.
+Indeed, we will use the Iris database held in the `sklearn` library.

-The following parameters are also defined:

 ``` python
 alpha               = 0.01